checcafor/kopilot-tw6/README.md

 <!-- LICENSE -->
 ## License
 > [!WARNING]
-> Distributed under the Apache `2.0 License`.
+> Distributed under the `Apache 2.0` License.
 See <a href="https://github.com/checcafor/kopilot-tw6/blob/main/LICENSE">LICENSE</a> for more information.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTACT -->